Read any good buzzwords lately?

-If you read many press releases, you might notice that they seem to use a lot of the same words and terms over and over again.
-These are buzzwords, and often press release writers use them purely out of habit.
-Some that drive me crazy include the following:
+Thought leaders that read many press releases –especially those of their competitors – might notice that in time, they all start to sound the same.
+That’s because they use a lot of the same words over and over again.
+These are called buzz words, and often press release writers use them purely out of habit.
+Some that drive me, and many readers, crazy include the following:

 - Thrilled to announce